JB63134/bash_h/README.md

+# h — Bash Help Tool

+`h` is a smart Bash helper that analyzes commands, aliases, functions, builtins, and scripts.
+It shows their location, expands aliases, provides help/man info, and even syntax-highlights scripts/functions.

 📦 h — A Bash help tool

 h is a full fledged command resolution engine that unifies help into one shortcut - h.